Grilled Flank Steak topped with homemade chimichurri sauce is a summer staple that adds freshness and zing to grilled meats, chicken, and fish.

 - Extra virgin olive oil for fat

-- Apple cider vinegar for acid
+- Red wine vinegar for acid

 - Crushed red pepper flakes for heat

-- Water, salt, and pepper
+- salt, and pepper

 This chimichurri recipe is really easy to make.
 You can even double or triple the recipe if you’re feeding a crowd.
 You can make the sauce a day in advance.
 It should hold in the refrigerator for up to three days.
 Before serving the chimichurri, pull it out of the fridge early enough to bring it back to room temperature.